 Anse Grosse Roche is well known for the large boulder that gives it its name.
 The path from the road down to the beach is not quickly noticeable, but it’s easy.
-The huge rock, the lovely beach and the view over the ocean make the perfect photography location.
+The huge rock, the lovely beach, and the view over the ocean make the perfect photography location.

 Anse Fourmis is a quiet secluded beach, not great for swimming but perfect for soaking some sun and enjoying the silence.
 The view over the sister’s islands Felicite and Marianne is impressive.
 Anse Fourmis is the last beach along the way.
 Here, the road ends suddenly.

 The easiest way to reach this beach is from Anse Fourmis, where the road suddenly ends.
 Once you get there, leave your bike, climb the rocks in front of you and proceed through the water.
-Just be vigilant as the rocks can be slippery so wearing water shoes might be a good idea.
+Just be vigilant as the rocks can be slippery, so wearing water shoes might be a good idea.
 Don’t go through the lush forest as the path is tricky and hard to find.
-You will discover a tranquil beach, perfect for sunbathing, snorkelling and taking photos.
+You will discover a tranquil beach, perfect for sunbathing, snorkeling, and taking photos.

 Find out more about Anse Caiman and other secluded beaches in Seychelles here.